 Mr. Cusack was an English teacher at Freeport High School for eight years, where he taught Advanced Placement literature and theatre arts, served as a class advisor for four years, chaired the Middle States Committee on Educational Programs and produced school plays.
 He has also been employed as an assistant principal of the Freeport School District’s summer school program and assistant principal and principal of the Western Suffolk BOCES regional summer school.

 Since coming to Huntington in 2012, Mr. Cusack has learned all the ins and outs of the high school, its academic, co-curricular and athletic programs.
 He can often be found during after school and evening hours attending games, plays, concerts and induction ceremonies and meeting with students and parents.

-The veteran educator maintains memberships in the Huntington PTSA, SEPTA, Suffolk County High School Principals Association, Association for Supervision and Curriculum and PDK International and is an honorary member of the Tri-M Music Honor Society.
+The veteran educator maintains memberships in the Huntington PTSA, Huntington SEPTA, Suffolk County High School Principals Association, Association for Supervision and Curriculum, National Association of Secondary School Principals and the Council of Administrators and Supervisors.
+He is an honorary lifetime member of the Tri-M Music Honor Society.

 Gamal Smith has been an assistant principal at Huntington High School since July 2015.

 Mr. Smith obtained a Bachelor of Science degree in biology and pre-med studies at Clarkson University in Potsdam, New York, where he also played on the varsity basketball team for four years.
 He earned a Master of Science degree at Mercy College in the Bronx and studied for his state administrative certification at Touro College in Manhattan.